JohnMBond-work/2021-02_Mod2_MidMod2_Expanded-trivia-app_Project/README.md

 Goals:
-    Still need to develop the user login.
-    Still need to dress it up more with CSS.
-    Still need to add more comments within the code files.
-    Still need to deploy to heroku.com
+    Still need to develop the user login.  (done) Still need to dress it up more with CSS. (done) Still need to add more comments within the code files. (inprocess) Still need to deploy to heroku.com
-    Expand to include more options for the quiz topics.
-    Expand to place quiz options into a nav bar and render quiz container to the right of the nav bar.
-    Upgrade with Header, side-bar, Developer, etc...
+    Expand to include more options for the quiz topics. (done) Expand to place quiz options into a nav bar and render quiz container to the right of the nav bar. (done) Upgrade with Header, side-bar, Developer, etc...